RobotLocomotion/drake/drake/doc/jenkins.rst

 There are a number of Jenkins builds that do not normally run pre-submit, but do run post-submit or nightly.
 The post-submit and nightly builds include long-running tests, lower-priority platforms (e.g. Windows MATLAB), and specialized options (e.g. msan).
-Users with login access to Jenkins can manually trigger these builds on pull requests that have not yet been merged.
+Members of the RobotLocomotion organization can manually trigger these builds on pull requests that have not yet been merged.

 1. Log in to Jenkins using GitHub OAuth.
 2. Go to the `list of Experimental builds <https://drake-jenkins.csail.mit.edu/view/Experimental/>`_.